6 steps to prepare for student loan repayments starting in December

 Nearly 8 million borrowers may be able to receive debt forgiveness automatically because the Department of Education already has their income information, according to Federal Student Aid.

-For others, the application will be available no later than December 31, when the pause on federal student loan repayments terminates.
+For others, the application to apply for forgiveness has been released.
 Even if you're not eligible for any student debt forgiveness, your loan repayments are still paused until year end.

 If you are not eligible or want to know your current status, review these 6 steps confirm the details of your repayments are accurate or to make arrangements if you can’t afford your payments.

 Step 1: Stay up to date on the forgiveness program.

 Sign up for the U.S. Department of Education’s “federal student loan borrower updates” emails to be notified when the forgiveness application is available.

 Step 2: Make sure your contact info is up to date.